mayank1711-lab/Python-repo/README.md

 # before running you may delete output.json file it will be created after run time
 # now run python test.py

+# at last run deactivate to exit from virtual environment.